louthy/lunatik-psx/README.md

 Lunatik for for Playstation 1 - This was a game I worked on in 1996/7 that ended up being cancelled by EIDOS.

 This is a playable version I found on an old CD.
-It runs ok on RetroArch ReARMed.
+It runs ok on RetroArch ReARMed (from the `/image` folder).

 I don't remember anything about this build, it certainly has bugs and seems to be a bit slow at times, so could either be running with my C engine, or the hardcore MIPS asm engine but still struggling with everything going on.
 Really don't remember!